SNCFdevelopers/ngx-piano/README.md

     styleUrls: ['./your-component.component.scss']
 })
 export class YourComponent {
-    constructor(private pianoService: NgxPianoService) {
+    constructor(private pianoTracker: PianoTracker) {
     }

     /**
-     * You can track custom events by using the NgxPianoService and it's trackEvent method
+     * You can track custom events by using the PianoTracker and its trackEvent method
      * @param event - The blur event
      */
     onSearchBlur(event: FocusEvent) {
         const input = event.target as HTMLInputElement;

-        const customNgxPianoEventType: NgxPianoEventType = "search.value"; // custom event type, not a standard event type => ⚠️MUST BE DEFINED IN YOUR DATA MODEL⚠️ this.pianoService.sendEvent(customNgxPianoEventType, {
+        const customNgxPianoEventType: NgxPianoEventType = "search.value"; // custom event type, not a standard event type => ⚠️MUST BE DEFINED IN YOUR DATA MODEL⚠️ this.pianoTracker.sendEvent(customNgxPianoEventType, {
             name: input.name,
             value: input.value
         });